e-erfani/sharpen-thermodynamic-profiles/README.md

   o Make a second function that:

-    o takes the inputs: Tl_ctrl(z), qt_ctrl(z), qt_inv, Tl_inv and Zinv along with LWP_target.
+          - takes the inputs: Tl_ctrl(z), qt_ctrl(z), qt_inv, Tl_inv and Zinv along with LWP_target.

-    o calls the first function to compute adj Tl(z) and adj qt(z)
+          - calls the first function to compute adj Tl(z) and adj qt(z)

-    o computes the LWP of the resulting profile by computing LWC using saturation adjustment at each height, and
+          - computes the LWP of the resulting profile by computing LWC using saturation adjustment at each height, and

-    o outputs a (positive) number that tells how well the resulting adj profile matches LWP_target while preserving the vertical integrals of the ERA ctrl Tl and qt profiles.
+          - outputs a (positive) number that tells how well the resulting adj profile matches LWP_target while preserving the vertical integrals of the ERA ctrl Tl and qt profiles.

       ![image](https://user-images.githubusercontent.com/28571068/114470180-54d2ae80-9ba3-11eb-973c-e9bf943794a3.png)